AppleBreak1/Sapphire-Rx-580-Nitro-S.E./RadeonFramebuffer Patching - Pink Screen Fix/README.md

 **Fix for Pink Screen**

-Now that FB code is made, we can fix pink screen issue by changing the DVI connector type and controlflag to HDMI.
+Now that FB code is made, we can fix pink screen issue by changing the connector type and controlflag of DVI to HDMI.

 <br/>

-Modify the type and flag(In brackets below) of DVI connector
+Modify the type and flag (In brackets below) of DVI connector
 ~~~
 [04000000 04000000] 00010000 00000306      (DVI)
 ~~~